Saint Marys, West Virginia

 In comparison, the 2000 Census shows Saint Marys had a population of 2,017 people and a land area of 0.97 square miles [2.5 km²].
 This gives a population density of 2,070 people per square mile [799 people/km²]

 NOTE: Be aware that when comparing population density between the 2000 and the 2010 Census, there were changes in the sampling area for Saint Marys.
-You need to be careful when making such a comparison, the differences are likely to lead to an apple-to-oranges comparison.
-More information about the nature of these differences can be found in the section Census-to-Census Observations ... (see below).
+You need to be careful when making such a comparison, the differences are likely to lead to a misleading comparison.
+More information about the changes can be found in the section Census-to-Census Observations ... (see below).

 Housing Units ...